 - Child labour

 - Forced and compulsory labour

 - The environment, health and safety

 - Compliance with the laws relating to trade unions

 - Non-discrimination

 - Disciplinary practices

 - Harassment or a hostile working environment

 - Due payment of remuneration and benefits

 - Working time

-- Relations with subcontractors.
+- Relations with subcontractors

 L'Oréal's social audit is based to a great extent on the internationally recognised SA 8000 standard.
-The Group has also imposed more stringent criteria, particularly with regards the minimum age for child labour.
+The Group has also imposed more stringent criteria, particularly with regards to the minimum age for child labour.
 It is set at 16 years of age for all employees working for suppliers, a higher age limit than the minimum age required by the Fundamental Conventions of the International Labour Organization (ILO).

-2019 KEY FIGURES :
+2021 KEY FIGURES:

-- 8,152 supplier sites have been subject to social audits since the reporting tool was rolled out in 2006: - 1,562 audits (16) were carried out in 2019, and a total of 12,400 audits have been conducted since 2006; - Follow-up audits, which verify the correction of nonconformities, represent 21% of the total number of audits conducted in 2019 and allowed 74% of the suppliers audited to improve their results. - Thus 93% of supplier production sites requiring audits have been audited at least once.
+- More than 9,300 supplier sites have been subject to social audits since the reporting tool was rolled out in 2006; - 1,236 audits(26) were carried out in 2021, for a total of over 14,900 since 2006; - Follow-up audits, which verify the correction of nonconformities, represent 37% of the total number of audits conducted in 2021 and allowed 72% of the suppliers audited to improve their results; - Thus 98% of supplier production sites requiring audits have been audited at least once.